Moving to Spain: Expat Registration Guide

 Key Registrations & Procedures

-NIE Number (Numero de Identidad de Extranjero)
+Foreigner ID Number (NIE: Numero de Identidad de Extranjero)

 - Valid passport (original + photocopy)